 If you need to talk to a GM or staff member, you can reach us through the game, forum, email, GitLab, Discord, Telegram or Twitter, but please be wary of staff impersonators that may try to scam you.
 Staff members will never ask for your password, and will never accept money from anyone.

 Using the most appropriate contact method depending on the nature of your request, will result in a faster response:

 - For technical support, such as problems with the game client, connectivity or the website, read the General Troubleshooting Instructions, which will solve most issues.
 If your problem isn't solved after following the instructions mentioned there or is not covered by it, you can use the Technical Support section of the forum or the

 #supportchannel in Discord, where players and staff members will be able to help you.

 - For bug reports create a ticket on GitLab.
 If it's a critical, exploitable, bug, make sure to mark it as confidential!

-- If you have a suggestions create a ticket on GitLab.
+- If you have a suggestion, create a ticket on GitLab.
 If it's a change to game mechanics that may clash with other's personal preferences, make a thread in the forum to house the discussion instead, and let the staff create the ticket for you if the suggestion is approved.